 When deciding who to include in the onboarding process, don’t just think about the people who are involved in the new hire’s day-to-day operations.
 At Zywave, everyone from executives to administrative professionals is involved in onboarding.

 Whether it’s as a welcome, becoming a mentor or teaching a bootcamp class, our employees are involved in making new hires feel taken care of right away.
 Have these people introduce themselves along with their roles, and encourage them to extend an open line of communication.

 Assigning a mentor to a new hire can be invaluable to the onboarding process.

 A mentor can help the new hire in a variety of ways, including the following:

 - Giving the new hire a better understanding of the workplace from a different point of view

 - Acting as a safe source for questions that the new hire might not otherwise feel comfortable asking, thus decreasing errors and increasing productivity

-- Reassuring the new hire that he or she is not alone and that he or she has someone other than HR or his or her manager to contact with everyday questions, since the mentor has been in the new hire’s shoes before
+- Reassuring the new hire that they’re not alone and that they have someone other than HR or their manager to contact with everyday questions, since the mentor has been in the new hire’s shoes before

-- Helping the new hire learn the organization’s culture more quickly so he or she can be as productive as possible
+- Helping the new hire learn the organization’s culture more quickly so they can be as productive as possible

 The mentor and employer can gain from the mentoring experience as well.
 The chance to advise others can increase a mentor’s confidence and overall job satisfaction.
 Organizations that provide mentoring support show that they care about their employees and that they are invested in them for the long term.